Bylaws

 Section 1:

-The fiscal year of the Association shall begin March 1 and end the last day of February of the following calendar year.
+The fiscal year of the Association shall begin January 1 and end on December 31 of each year.

 ARTICLE VII: MEETINGS